Mediation

 What kinds of cases can be mediated?

 The easier question is what should not be mediated.
 Generally speaking, cases that require a ruling on a question of law, a constitutional interpretation, or some involving domestic violence, are better left to the courts.
 That means most cases can be settled in mediation.
-These include but not limited to personal injury, real estate, employment, family and divorce, contract, construction, probate, juvenile offenses, felony offenses, misdemeanor complaints, and medical malpractice.
+These include but not limited to personal injury, real estate, employment, family and divorce, contract, construction, probate, juvenile offenses, felony offenses, misdemeanor complaints and medical malpractice.

-Civil Rule 100 Code of Conduct for Mediators and Competency requirement applies to all mediators conducting mediations in which Kentucky Mediation Rules apply.
-CR 100.1, CR 100.2
+Civil Rule 100, Code of Conduct for Mediators, which includes specific competency requirements, applies to all mediators conducting mediations ordered by a Kentucky trial court.
+CR 99.01CR 100.1, CR 100.2

 A mediator's most important qualification is the mediator's competence in procedural aspects of facilitating the resolution of disputes rather than the mediator's familiarity with technical knowledge relating to the subject of the dispute.
 Therefore, a mediator shall obtain necessary skills and substantive training appropriate to the mediator's practice and upgrade those skills on an ongoing basis.
-CR 100.2
+CR 100.2 It is recommended that mediators complete a formal training program covering communication skills; conflict resolution theory and practice; mediation theory, practice and techniques and the court process.

 • Overview of alternative dispute resolution processes